lizgarseeyah/Data_Science/index.md

 ### Data Exploration and preprocessing

 The first part of this program imports and preprocesses the data.
 Before preprocessing, one must select a feature set that addresses the problem statment.
 The next step normalizes the data by handling missing, invalid, or outlying data points by either removing or performing a method called **one-hot encoding**.
-The table below shows how one-hot encoding works: the function takes a categorical data type and changes to a numerical data type to match the rest of the data.
+The table below shows how one-hot encoding works: the function takes a categorical data type and changes to a numerical data so that the ML algorithm can process the data.

 ![one-hot-encoding](/img/One-Hot-encoding.png)